Creating a Service

 To create a new service, do the following:

 1.Click File | New Service to open a design file for the service.
 A new service design is created, and a \$MT_SERVICE page source is automatically created.
 The MobileTogether Designer interface will look the same as that for a solution.
 One difference you might quickly notice is that no client-interface design is possible since all controls are disabled.
 Instead, all the actions you want to define for the service must be defined in the tab of the project event OnServiceRunning.

 2.If you need to use page sources, add them to the Page Sources Pane.
 In the screenshot below, an XML page source named \$XML1 has been added.

-3.Open the Actions dialog of the service (or Service Action Tree, see screenshot below) in one of the following ways: (i) Click the Service Action Tree button located in the middle of the design page; or (ii) In the Styles & Properties Pane, click the Additional Dialog button of the Service Actions property.
+3.Open the Actions dialog of the service (see screenshot below) in one of the following ways: (i) Click the Service Action Tree button located in the middle of the design page; or (ii) In the Styles & Properties Pane, click the Additional Dialog button of the Service Actions property.

 4.The left-hand pane of the dialog (not shown in screenshot above) displays all the available actions for services.
 The unavailable actions are disabled (and shown grayed out).
 Drag the actions you want to execute as the service into the OnServiceRunning tab.
+These actions constitute the Service Action Tree.
 In the screenshot above, two actions have been added: (i) Load from File loads the MobileTogether Server log file to the \$XML1 page source, and (ii) Send Email sends emails to three recipients, with the \$XML1 tree of the MobileTogether Server logs as an attachment.